fu4303/portfolio-vincentntang/a_draft/sequelize-migrations/index.md

 npm install sequelize
 ```

 Sequelize-cli is a standalone tool that let's you execute migrations.

-Mi
+## Notes

+add something about sequelize migrations being used for branches / down migrations when you need to go to different branch